This decision may also discourage investment in some forms of genetic research

 At its simplest, gene therapy consists of transplanting normal or working genes to replace missing or defective genes in order to correct genetic disorders.
 The difficulty is getting the working genes into the body and to the place where they are needed without causing unintended side effects.
 Viruses are currently used.
 Dr. Lewis gave the analogy of Federal Express: viruses are delivery systems for genes.

 Commercially approved gene therapy

 In November 2012, for the first time in the Western world, a gene therapy was approved for sale.
 The European Commission approved alipogene tiparvovec (Glybera®) to treat adult patients with the rare genetic disorder familial lipoprotein lipase deficiency.
 It is expected to be approved soon in the US.
-A variety of other gene therapies are in clinical trials.
 Read More

 One of the first examples of personalized medicine is the drug Herceptin